 As Cindy and I have struggled A LOT in this area in our 40 years of marriage and as I look back and reflect on it now, I realize that we have grown and improved considerably —though we haven’t “arrived” yet, for sure.
 I also think that God uses every situation in our marriage as an opportunity for both of us to grow spiritually, as well as relationally with one another.

-In Stormie Omartian’s article, The Power of Patience, she further points out that
+In Stormie Omartian’s article, The Power of Patience, she further points out:

 No matter what though, as Steve said, everything that happens is an opportunity for growth in us —as individuals and as a couple.
 Stormie Omartian goes on to write:

-“Paul makes it clear that not only are we supposed to desire patience, we’re to pursue it (1 Timothy 6:11).
+“Paul makes it clear that not only are we supposed to desire patience, we’re to pursue it.
+(See: 1 Timothy 6:11.)
 If you’re like me, the thought of pursuing patience doesn’t bring forth shouts of joy and excitement!
 But when we chase patience, it pleases God.
 Paul tells us in Ephesians 4:1-2: ‘I urge you to live a life worthy of the calling you have received.
-Be completely humble and gentle; be patient, bearing with one another in love.’
+Be completely humble and gentle.
+Be patient, bearing with one another in love.’
 So how do we pursue patience?

 “Whatever the case, remember that each prayer, even when it seems to be about the same old thing, has new life in it each time you pray it.
 Prayer sets something in motion, even your spouse —though that may not seem immediately detectable.”

-Stormie goes on to write other ways to pursue patience, such as making “a mental adjustment,” being “thankful,” keeping “quiet,” when it would be best, and “don’t give up” (which you can read about in its entirety in the Today’s Christian Woman article, Power of Patience.
-Perhaps you could even post a comment below this article to encourage others in this area of marriage, and/or post a prayer request on the Prayer Wall on the Home Page.
+Stormie goes on to write other ways to pursue patience.
+These include making “a mental adjustment,” being “thankful,” keeping “quiet,” when it would be best, and “don’t give up.”
+Perhaps you could even post a comment below this article to encourage others in this area of marriage.
+And/or you can post a prayer request on the Prayer Wall.

 “Grow your faith.
 Patience means working on growing deeper in your relationship with God, especially when it appears that the only thing growing deeper in your life is the divide between you and your mate.
-Patience means remembering that it could be worse [except in cases of abuse], and deliberately looking for the good in the other person.
+Patience means remembering that it could be worse [except in cases of abuse].
+And it means deliberately looking for the good in the other person.